memorius/policy-auction/README-datastructures.txt

   - password_hash: bcrypt hash of password.
   - Roles: columns present to indicate role_admin, role_edit_policies, role_edit_users etc. Secondary indexes on these for user config screens.
   - Watchlist: add policyIDs as policy_watchlist_ columns.
+  - List of comment IDs this user has created.
+  - When user logs in, add the anonymous_users ID to users.anonymous_ list, and the userID to the anonymous_users.user_id_ list - useful for moderation.
   - Other user data as needed - last login etc.

+user_messages:
+  The system will add entries here to notify users of things, e.g. that their policy has been merged, etc. Shown at login and in user profile; users can delete entries when read.
+The columns are named inputs to String.format for the appropriate message text ID.

+ipaddresses:
+  When any user accesses the system:
+    - a record is created here with first_seen if not present
+    - the last_seen column is updated
+    - an active_ date column is written
+  The hash is shown with the comment if the user wasn't logged in.
+If they WERE logged in, probably don't show it - registered users gain the privilege of not disclosing who they share an IP with.

+anonymous_users:
+  When non-logged-in users access the system, they're given a persistent random cookie.
+    - a record is created here with first_seen if not present
+    - the last_seen column is updated
+    - active_ date is written
+  Users need not be registered or logged in to post comments.
+If these non-logged-in users post comments, the anonymous ID (from the cookie) is recorded instead of the userID; and the random strings from both the anonymous_users record and from the ipaddresses record are generated and stored if not used yet, then shown with all comments matching that record.

 categories:
   Fixed set of items: Education, Tax, Health etc. Probably we will set these at startup, don't bother with UI for now.
+  - policies_<policyID>: has limited TTL, inserted when assigning a category to a policy, and reinserted occasionally by a background process, so we don't need to worry about lost inserts or deletes when changing category for a policy.

 tags:
   Tags that can be applied to policies, e.g. "capital gains tax".
 Policies can have any number of tags.